YoursSto/yourssto.github.io/themes/new/content/posts/root-xmas-2025/index.md

   <image xlink:href="vid:text:/tmp/sess_*" x="0" y="0" width="100" height="100"/>
 </SVG>
 ```
-the thumbnail was correctly finally generated.
+the thumbnail was correctly generated.

 ![alt text](image-1.png)

-The thumbnail was correctly generated when the file existed, whereas the `thumbnail_path` is `null` when the file does not.
+Actually, the thumbnail was correctly generated when the file existed, whereas the `thumbnail_path` is `null` when the file does not, and that is exactly the kind of behavior we need for our oracle.

 ![alt text](image-2.png)

-By exploiting the different behavior in the two cases, we were able to extract the admin session ID character by character.
+By exploiting the different behavior in the two cases, we were able to extract the admin session ID character by character : Given the session ID length, we iterated over the characters and checked for each one if the thumbnail is generated correctly.
+Once it was, we consider that character valid and iterate over the next one and so on.

 Once logged in as admin, the final step was exploiting the SQL injection.
 By injecting a time-based payload into the `sort` parameter, we can observe response delays and hence, extract the admin password (Since this is a time-based SQLi, using dichotomy was a lifesaver as well!)